Interferometers as Probes of Planckian Quantum Geometry: Position in quantum geometry

 This choice of rectilinear basis vectors is convenient for the calculations that follow.
 However, from linear projection of the position operators and basic trigonometry, one can show that the same physical prescription can be stated in a way that is manifestly independent of the choice of coordinates.
 The position operator for a direction inclined by angle $\theta'$ relative to axis 1 is

 For any two directions, the commutator is then

-Therefore, the quantum condition (\ref{noncommute}) can be stated independently of coordinates: {\em In the rest frame of a body, the commutator of position operators in any two directions is proportional to the sine of the angle between them, with a Planck scale coefficient.} This makes it clear that the new physics does not actually define any preferred frame or direction in 3D space, except for that determined by a particular measurement (as is usual in quantum mechanics).
-Any measured component of a body's position is a quantum operator that does not commute with measurement of orthogonal position components.
-The position operators do depend on the rest frame of the massive body whose position is being measured, but this is to be expected, since the new physics is connected with definition of a rest frame, together with spacetime, as an emergent structure.
-(In 3D, Eq. (\ref{noncommute}) can be written $ [\hat x_i, \hat x_j]= i (Cct_P)^2 \epsilon_{ij3}$, where $\epsilon_{ijk}$ is the completely antisymmetric tensor, and the axis 3 is defined as the normal to the measurement's holographic plane in the rest frame.
-This formulation does violate parity symmetry; the sign of the commutator changes on reflection in the holographic plane.)
+Therefore, the quantum condition (\ref{noncommute}) can be stated independently of coordinates: {\em In the rest frame of a body, the commutator of position operators in any two directions is proportional to the sine of the angle between them, with a Planck scale coefficient.} This construction makes it clear that the operators defining the new noncommuting geometry do not actually define any preferred frame or direction in 3+1D space, except for those necessarily determined by a particular measurement, as is usual in quantum mechanics.
+That is, the new physics itself does not single out a frame or direction, so it preserves Lorentz invariance in this sense.

+Thus, any measured component of a body's position is a quantum operator that does not commute with measurement of orthogonal position components.
+Because angle is itself frame dependent, the commutator of position operators in two fixed directions does depend on the rest frame of the massive body whose position is being measured, but this is to be expected, since the new physics is connected with measurement of a rest frame, together with spacetime, as an emergent structure.
+In the emerged 3D space, Eq. (\ref{noncommute}) can be written $ [\hat x_i, \hat x_j]= i (Cct_P)^2 \epsilon_{ij3}$, where $\epsilon_{ijk}$ is the completely antisymmetric tensor, and the axis 3 is defined as the normal to the plane defined by the two measurement directions in the rest frame of the body.
+This formulation does violate parity symmetry; the sign of the commutator changes on reflection in the holographic plane.

 It is important that the new Planckian behavior is associated with directions in which positions are measured.
 A plane wave exactly aligned with a planar reflecting surface reflects in an exactly classical way; no new physics is detectable.
 Thus, a one-dimensional optical cavity that compares phases of waves reflecting between parallel surfaces detects no new nonclassical effect, to first order.
 On the other hand, the phase of a reflected plane wave with orientation inclined to the surface depends on position components in different (incoming and outgoing) directions, and these do not commute.
 The state of the (otherwise classical) radiation field is affected by the (quantum, and Planck bandwidth limited) state of the boundary condition.